cppservergit/apiserver-odbc/sqlserver.md

-# QuickStart SQL Server with docker on Ubuntu 22.04
+# QuickStart SQL Server with docker on Ubuntu 24.04

-Let's assume that you have a brand-new Ubuntu 22.04 virtual machine, if it was created with multipass you will use the `ubuntu` user and its `/home/ubuntu` directory.
+Let's assume that you have a brand-new Ubuntu 24.04 virtual machine, if it was created with multipass you will use the `ubuntu` user and its `/home/ubuntu` directory.
-Please login to this VM and make sure you are in your home directory.
+Please log in to this VM and make sure you are in your home directory.

 When using multipass you can create the VM with this command:
 ```
 multipass launch -n sqlserver -c 4 -m 4G -d 12G
 multipass shell sqlserver
 ```
 These parameters are enough to run a few small demo databases.
-Add more disk space if necessary.

 __Just in case__: [Install Multipass on your system](https://multipass.run/install)